valeriansaliou/progressio/README.md

 Progressio transforms your static website to a dynamic environment.
 Pages are loaded asynchronously, with the use of browser history JavaScript API and a beautiful overlay progress bar.

-This library was originally built for [Waaave](https://waaave.com/).
-You can see it live there.
+This library was originally built for [Waaave](https://waaave.com/) - you can test it live there.

 Progressio is published under the terms of the Mozilla Public License v2.0 (MPL v2.0) license - see the LICENSE.md file.